melanie-mendoza/JS_SprintChallenge2/README.md

 4. Describe the four rules of the 'this' keyword.

 Principle 1: Window/Global Object Binding.
 When in the global scope, the value of “this” will be the window/console Object.
+ex: function global() {
+      console.log(this) <---> points to the window.
+}

 Principle 2: Implicit Binding.
 Whenever a preceding dot calls a function, the object before the dot is this.